-Most of you already know that traditionally, it is the groom’s parents that takes care of rehearsal dinner.
+Most of you already know that traditionally, it is the groom’s parents that take care of rehearsal dinner.
 We see that this is still pretty usual.
-If you have a clear vision on how you would like your dinner to flow, then you’ll want to have an open discussion with the groom’s folks.
+If you have a clear vision of how you would like your dinner to flow, then you’ll want to have an open discussion with the groom’s folks.

 Because technically, if they are hosting, it can be their choice of venue, food, bar needs, and decor.
 You’ll want to discuss finances up front so if you have certain ideas that you want to add, you may be picking up that portion of the bill.